Skip to content

 T-shirt

-A regular, loose-fitting T-shirt or sports top is often sufficient for kickboxing training.
-However, the training sessions are intense, so a special sports shirt (Drytech or Aerydry polyester) is recommended to prevent your child from exercising in a soaked shirt.
+A loose-fitting roomy T-shirt or sports top is usually enough for kickboxing training.
+However, the training is intense, so a special sports shirt (drytech or aerydry polyester) is recommended so your child isn’t training in a soaked shirt.

 Shop now